bauripalash/article-archive/tech/2018-07-15-Build-URL-Shortener-With-HTML-JS.md

 That's it for today, That is my first technical guide article so I apologize for any mistakes,

-if you find any problems, mistakes, let me know the comments below 👇.
+If you find any problems, mistakes, let me know the comments below 👇.

 If You Liked My Work, Consider [Donating](https://palash.tk/donate) !